 Born in 2013 when, uninspired by studying a double degree in psych and forensic psych, Rebecca saw a gap in the market for affordable good quality swimwear.
-Well hello there, Frankie.
+Well hello there, Frankii.
 Harnessing her inner femalepreneur, Rebecca began using the time in between university tutorials to begin sourcing a manufacturer, googling what a hashtag is, and getting started on her road to millions.

-Pointing to Instagram as being key to the brand’s success, Frankie is proving to be yet another success story stemming from the power of social media marketing.
+Pointing to Instagram as being key to the brand’s success, Frankii is proving to be yet another success story stemming from the power of social media marketing.
 Here, we chat to Rebecca about everything from jumping on the Instagram “wave”, growing the brand organically, and having influencer giants as clientele…

 The penny dropped on an idle weekend afternoon when my younger sister arrived home from a day of shopping.
 It was while she was proudly showing me her new bikini which she had picked up off lay-by that I felt something had to change.
 If my sister was lay-buying a bikini, surely she wasn’t alone.
 There had to be hundreds of other girls out there doing it too?!
 There was a hole in the market for great swim at happy prices.